- Teacher Certification Map

 This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Vermont.

-To become a certified teacher in Vermont, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Vermont, you will need to fulfill these requirements:

 Many schools of education now offer online MAT programs that provide increased flexibility by allowing aspiring or working teachers to attend class and complete coursework from any location that has an Internet connection.
 Online MAT programs are a practical option for students who have professional and personal commitments that make it difficult to obtain teaching certification through a full-time program.